DreamCodes4Life/OpenUSDFundamentals/README.md

 Model kinds are prim‑level metadata that classify a prim’s role in the model hierarchy.

+The model hierarchy defines a contiguous set of prims descending from a root prim on a stage, all of which are models.
+Model hierarchy is an index of the scene that is, strictly, a prefix, of the entire scene.

 Group, assembly, component all inherit from the base kind “model” Subcomponent is the outlier